KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `x` is the integer representation of the topic from which you intend to unsubscribe

-Does not return an output on successful execution, will return an error if client is unknown
+returns a null on successful execution; signals an error if client is unknown.

 ```q
 q).kfk.Unsub[0i]